-The Australasian Faculty of Occupational and Environmental Medicine (AFOEM) are leading the call for improving the health and wellbeing outcomes for people who experience a work injury.
+The Australasian Faculty of Occupational and Environmental Medicine (AFOEM) are leading the call to improve the health and recovery outcomes for people who experience a work injury.

-The AFOEM have developed two complementary documents which focus on health care following a work injury:
+The AFOEM have developed two complementary documents which focus on work injury management:

-- 1. An evidence-informed paper which presents the evidence regarding psychosocial factors as barriers to return to work and the evidence about how these barriers can be addressed.
+- An evidence-informed document which presents the evidence regarding psychosocial factors as barriers to return to work and the evidence about how these barriers can be addressed.
 This paper describes ways to improve scheme delivery in the four central work injury domains: leadership and regulation, case management, the workplace and healthcare. - 2.
 A values and principles paper which describes healthy insurance schemes and sets out why "it pays to care".